tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-appscan/overview.md

 ## History

+### Version 2.0.47

+* **Preventing Syncing of plugin on older Versions of ASE**: This version of HCL Appscan Enterprise plugin sync's appscan data only when appscan enterprise version is 10.0.0 or greater than 10.0.0.
+Plugin throws error if appscan enterprise version is older and no syncing of appscan data happens.
+* **Disabled certificate verification**: Disabled strict certificate verification for REST API calls made by plugin.

 ### Version 2.0.41

 * **Removed Manual User Access Key**: From current version onwards this plugin will only support Auto Generated User Access Key feature of Urbancode Velocity.